-- 69. Deckers incorporates herein by reference the averments of the preceding paragraphs as though fully set forth herein. - 70.
+- 68. Deckers incorporates herein by reference the averments of the preceding paragraphs as though fully set forth herein. - 69.
 Deckers is the owner of numerous design patents to the various styles of footwear it offers under its UGG® brand.
-These design patents include but are not limited to the "Bailey Button" boot (U.S. Patent No. D599,999; issued on September 15, 2009), a true and correct copy of which is attached hereto and incorporated herein as Exhibit A (" '999 Patent").

-- Deckers is the owner by assignment of all right, title and interest in and to the '999 Patent. - 72.
-The Accused Products that Defendants have caused to be produced, distributed, advertised, marketed, offered for sale, and/or sold within the United States, and/or has imported into the United States bear a design that is substantially similar to the '999 Patent in direct violation of 35 U.S.C. § 271.
+These design patents include but are not limited to the "Bailey Button" boot (U.S. Patent No. D599,999; issued on September 15, 2009), a true and correct copy of which is attached hereto and incorporated herein as Exhibit A (" '999 Patent"). - 70.
+Deckers is the owner by assignment of all right, title and interest in and to the '999 Patent. - 71.
+Defendant has used, caused to be produced, distributed, advertised, marketed, offered for sale, sold within the United States, and/or have imported into the United States certain footwear that is substantially similar to the '999 Patent in direct violation of 35 U.S.C. § 271.
+Examples of the Accused Products which infringe upon the '999 Patent are shown at the far right of the '999 Patent drawing and genuine UGG® Bailey Button boot below: